kinggoldcatter/Wine-Byond-help/README.md

 <br /><br />
 TODO: there is a script and some other ways to deal with this look into it and add them as the "hard way"

+## mangohud does not work!
+byond is 32 bit you need the 32 bit mango hud to have it work<br />
+if you have it installed make sure dxvk is enabled some older installers disable it for byond

 ## If you dont see your issue here please open a issue on this repo
 I and others really dont mind helping people getting this setup